-Observations: During the training we observed that the girls from higher age groups, like the ones from 9th to 12th standard and higher, are the once who want to learn more and are capable of explaining things to others.
+Observations: During this whole training we observed that, the girls from higher age groups like the ones from 9th to 12th standard and higher, are the once who want to learn more and are capable of explaining things to others.
 Girls were found particularly good when it came to basic operating, since most of them have a smart phone in their homes.
 Most of the girls prepared a document, and even saved it correctly.
-But the scenario was different when they were asked to do it individually, which implies that they need more practice.
-The girls enjoyed clicking photos and videos, which turned out to be one of the most entertaining parts of the whole training schedule.
+But the scenario was different when they were asked to do it individually, which implies more practice.
+The girls enjoyed clicking photos and videos; perhaps it turned out to be the most entertaining part of the whole training schedule!!
+Some of the best moments were captured.
 The younger girls found internet access more difficult since most of the websites were of no use to them.
 The older girls took interest in it and were happy to access the information through the tablet.
 Overall the performance of adolescent girls was good.

 Most of the ASHA volunteers were reluctant to take up the training and had come with the mindset of simply accompanying the girls.
 Language was a big barrier for them; most of them could not read English at all.
-But even when it came to the websites, which were in Marathi, they did not seem to be very interested.
+But even when it came to the websites, which were in Marathi, they seemed to be least interested.
 But there were some exceptions.
-Few of the ASHAs performed extremely well.
-The ASHA volunteers need to be motivated to undergo further training.
+ASHA volunteers like Suvarna Bansode, Aruna Chavan, Shakilabi Shaikh had performed extremely well.
+The ASHA volunteers need to be further motivated to undergo further training.